SharePoint/sp-dev-docs/docs/apis/webhooks/lists/update-subscription.md

 # Update a subscription

-An application can update an existing subscription by using the PATCH verb to change the properties of the subscription.
+Updates a webhook subscription on a SharePoint list.

 ## Permissions

-* Only the subscription created by the calling application is able to update its subscription.
+* A subscription can only be updated by the application that created it.
-* To update a subscription the application must have **read-write permissions** to the SharePoint list the subscription exists on.
+* The application must have **read-write permissions** to the SharePoint list the subscription exists on.

-## HTTP Request
+## HTTP request

 ```
 PATCH _api/web/lists('list-id')/subscriptions('id')